scott-griffiths/bitstring/doc/walkthrough.rst

  >>> a = BitString('0xff01')
  >>> b = BitString('0b110')

 The first of these we made from the hexadecimal string '0xff01'.
-Each hex digit represents four bits, so we have a ``BitString`` of length 16 bits.
+Each hex digit represents four bits, so we have a bitstring of length 16 bits.

 The second was created from a binary string.
 In this case it is just three bits long.
 Don't worry about it not being a whole number of bytes long, that's all been taken care of internally.